(Discrete Mathematics Techniques I)

 - In actuality, despite being part of the handed down tradition of every mathematician, the attribution of this problem and solution to the historical Gauss seems to be apocryphal.
 Investigative reporter Brian Hayes (Hay06) was not able to find any primary historical source giving the problem, let alone the solution method.
 The only primary historical source that provides any mention at all merely gave an anecdote that Gauss was mathematical precocious at an early age, and that in one particular instance he surprised even the instructor with how swiftly he was able to dispatch with an assigned problem. ↩

-Closed form formulas are then:
+Closed form formulas are:

 or